telerik/winforms-docs/splitcontainer/splitter-buttons.md

 >caption Figure 1: RadSplitContainer Splitter Buttons
 ![splitcontainer-splitter-buttons 001](images/splitcontainer-splitter-buttons001.gif)

-In order to use the splitter buttons the following properties need to set to true:
+In order to use the splitter buttons the following properties need to be set to true.

 #### Show Splitter Buttons